leklab/RNAseq/README.md

  module load Python/3.5.1-foss-2016b
  module load SAMtools/1.9-foss-2016b
 ```
-These were saved into module collection `star` by `module save star`
+These were saved into module collection `star` by `module save star`.

+Plotting script needs many python modules installed, see [here](https://github.com/broadinstitute/rnaseqc/tree/master/python).
+One way is to use conda environment.

 # Building indices for STAR and RSEM